 Magento (because that's what everyone's still calling it) is one of the most popular ecommerce platforms.
 It offers many built-in features and customization options.

-Magento can be used in a headless manner.
+Magento or Salesforce can be used in a headless manner.
 In this setup, the ecommerce back end serves just as a Content Management System for the front end layer.

 Magento is currently available in two flavors: